-Activision to spread its wings after Vivendi sale: CEO
+Activision to spread its wings after Vivendi sale -CEO

-Activision will have "the focus and flexibility to drive long-term shareholder value," Kotick said.
+As an independent company, Activision will have "the focus and flexibility to drive long-term shareholder value," Kotick said.
 "The importance of this transaction is that it gives us the opportunity to really reward our public shareholders and you see that in the accretion."

 Vivendi agreed on Friday to sell most of its stake in the publisher of the blockbuster "Call of Duty" franchise for $8.2 billion, paving the way for a broader split of the French conglomerate's media and telecoms assets.

 The deal, which will reduce the French firm's stake to 12 percent from 61 percent, fulfills Kotick's longstanding wish to buy back the company he had built into a games powerhouse since 1991.
 Activision merged with Vivendi's games division in 2007.

 But the industry is struggling with shrinking demand for videogames as gamers shift away from traditional console titles to mobile games and free-to-play offerings online.

 Vivendi is selling the shares in Activision, also known for its "Skylanders" title, for $13.60 each, a 10 percent discount to Thursday's closing price.
 Analysts said, however, the deal was positive for the company because it removed longstanding uncertainty around how Vivendi would deal with its U.S. unit.